 A minimum eight (8) foot public utility easement shall be required along property lines abutting a right-of-way for all lots within a partition or subdivision.
-Where a partition or subdivision is traversed by a watercourse, drainage way, channel or stream, the land division shall provide a stormwater easement or drainage right-of-way conforming substantially with the lines of such watercourse, and such further width as determined needed for water quality and quantity protection.
+Where a partition or subdivision is traversed by a watercourse, drainage way, channel or stream, the land division shall provide a stormwater easement or drainage rightof-way conforming substantially with the lines of such watercourse, and such further width as determined needed for water quality and quantity protection.
 Response: Eight foot wide public utility easements will be included along all property lines abutting a public right-of-way.
-In addition, following public easements are proposed in the following locations:
+No other easements for public utility purposes are required.
+As shown on submitted plans, a 10-foot wide private storm drainage easement is proposed to be platted along the back of Lots 2 - 8 for the benefit of Lots 1 - 5.